 Our work extends to infectious disease research, reflecting a growing understanding that eradicating certain infections can lower the world’s cancer burden.
 In 1988, investigators from our Basic Sciences Division began researching HIV.
 This laid the groundwork for national HIV vaccine trials, which the Center began conducting in collaboration with the University of Washington in 1994.
 Today, our Vaccine and Infectious Disease Division is home to one of the world’s largest HIV research units and is the hub of the international HIV Vaccine Trials Network, a global effort to develop and test a successful HIV vaccine.

-To expedite our research, the Center joined forces with the University of Washington and Seattle Children’s to form Seattle Cancer Care Alliance (SCCA) in 1998.
+To expedite our research, the Fred Hutch joined forces with the University of Washington and Seattle Children’s to form Seattle Cancer Care Alliance (SCCA) in 1998.
 One of the country’s most comprehensive adult and pediatric cancer-care organizations.
 SCCA opened a 150,000 square-foot outpatient clinic on the Hutchinson Center’s Seattle campus in 2001.